jexxa-projects/JexxaTutorials/BookStoreCN/README.md

 ### Use a postgres database
 The properties file [jexxa-test.properties](src/test/resources/jexxa-test.properties) is configured to use a postgres DB.
-So we have to enter following command
+So we have to enter the following command

 ```console
 mvn clean install